Leading the care service and managing teams of carers to look after adults with care needs.

 Individuals achieving this qualification can choose to progress onto further or higher education to study towards a diploma or degree in their chosen subject or specialism.

-We are an endorsed Skills for Care provider and we offer Leadership and Management Courses such as Lead to Succeed, Well-led, CPD modules for managers plus many more.
+We are an endorsed Skills for Care provider and we offer Leadership and Management Courses such as Lead to Succeed Programme, Well-led Programme and CPD modules for managers plus many more.

 From caring comes courage.